 For centuries, this mineral could be described as the most underrated gem in history.
-But now, with the rising prices of rubies, its splendor has seen the light of day in all its glory.
+But now, with the price of rubies on the increase, its splendour has seen the light of day in all its glory.

-Spinel is found in Sri Lanka, Afghanistan, as well as in the legendary Mogok mines in Burma, from which also the highest-class rubies come from.
-It owes its blood-red or pink color to a trace amount of chromium.
-The greater the content of this element in the crystal, the stronger the red hue.
+Spinel is found in Sri Lanka, Afghanistan, as well as in the legendary Mogok mines in Burma, from which the highest-class rubies also come from.
+It owes its blood-red or pink colour to a trace of chromium found in the mineral.
+The greater the amount of this element in the crystal, the stronger the red hue.

 This gem is also very durable.
-Unlike tanzanite or tourmaline, it is difficult to scratch, so it can be successfully used for everyday jewelery.
-Various colors, physical properties, greater availability and better price make both jewelers and customers more and more willing to use this exotic mineral.
+Unlike tanzanite or tourmaline, it is difficult to scratch, so it can be used for everyday jewellery.
+A variety of colours, physical properties, greater availability and favourable prices make both jewellers and customers more willing to use this exotic mineral.

-Various colors, physical properties, high availability and favorable price mean that spinel has been rediscovered and is more and more often used in luxury jewelry.
+A variety of colours, physical properties, greater availability and favourable prices mean that spinel has been rediscovered and is more regularly used in luxury jewelry.